 Little League Elbow is a common overuse injury in kids involved in overhand throwing sports, principally baseball.
 Little League elbow is treated by Dr. Peter G. Fitzgibbons, MD at The Centers for Advanced Orthopaedics: Maryland Orthopedic Specialists Division.
 Dr. Fitzgibbons performed fellowship-training in hand, wrist, and elbow surgery through the Harvard Hand & Upper Extremity Fellowship based at Brigham & Women’s Hospital in Boston.
-With locations in both Germantown and Bethesda, Maryland, he and a team of orthopaedists, hand therapists, and physical therapists offer a comprehensive range of services covering the diagnosis and treatment of Little League Elbow.
+With locations in both Germantown, Rockville, and Bethesda, Maryland, he and a team of orthopaedists, hand therapists, and physical therapists offer a comprehensive range of services covering the diagnosis and treatment of Little League Elbow.

 Throwing places significant stress on the elbow as the arm accelerates and puts tension on the inside of the elbow and compressive force on the outside.
 In adults, the stress is concentrated on the medial collateral ligament on the inside of the elbow, which is the ligament that many high-level pitchers will have reconstructed with “Tommy John” surgery.
 Kids have a growth plate on the inside of the elbow which is where that same stress is concentrated, and this can lead to pain, stiffness, and sometimes fracture – Little League elbow.
 Compression on the outside of the elbow can also cause problems with a